iter8-tools/docs/docs/tutorials/integrations/knative.md

 ```

 ### Tutorial: Performance test for Knative HTTP service
-Launch an Iter8 experiment that generates load for a Knative HTTP service and validates its service-level objectives (SLOs).
-The setup of this experiment is illustrated in the figure below.
+In this tutorial, we will launch an Iter8 experiment that generates load for a Knative HTTP service, collects Iter8's built-in HTTP metrics, and validates the specified service-level objectives (SLOs) for the service.
+This experiment is illustrated in the figure below.

 <img src="https://iter8.tools/0.11/getting-started/images/http.png" alt="HTTP performance test" width="800"/>